python-bootcamp-ucd/bootcamp2020/docs/HW3.md

 You're attempting to answer a similar question- how much has the average temperature changed in the last century? - but you're using a different method.
 - Besides importing matplot.pyplot and numpy, you also need to import scipy.optimize (as so, or as sciop, is fine)
 - Like in homework 2, make a list of state names, latitudes, longitudes, and temperatures.
 The temperature list is actually a list of lists.
+  - The data has some extra formatting stuff in there.
+You can remove it by using the strip function.
+Try looking up how this works.
   - Make sure to not import the empty data for Alaska.
-Here's an if statement that will help (don't forget to check the Day 1 if/else video!)
+Here's an if statement that will help (don't forget to check the Day 1 if/else video!) but you'll have to use the appropriate variables from your code. "!=" means "does not equal".
 ```

   for i in state_data[3:]: